Fox-ML-infrastructure/FoxML_Core/LEGAL/ACCEPTABLE_USE_POLICY.md

 # Fox ML Infrastructure — Acceptable Use Policy (AUP)

 > **Document Hierarchy:** This document is provided for guidance only.
-In case of any conflict, `COMMERCIAL_LICENSE.md` is the authoritative and controlling document for all commercial licensing terms and obligations, and `LICENSE` (AGPL-3.0) controls for open-source licensing.
+In case of any conflict, `COMMERCIAL_LICENSE controls for free use.

-> **Commercial Licensees Only:** This document applies only to customers with a valid commercial license.
-AGPL-3.0 users are not eligible for the policies, services, or terms described here.
+> **Commercial Licensees Only:** This document applies only to customers with a valid commercial license. free users are not eligible for the policies, services, or terms described here.

 > **No Rights Granted:** This document does not grant any license rights.
 All rights and restrictions are defined solely in `COMMERCIAL_LICENSE.md`.